 Although ‘unretiring’ is a popular choice among retirees, especially within the first five years of retirement, it’s not always the right decision for everyone.

-To help you decide whether it’s the right move for you, we’ve put together a list of things that can be useful to think about before returning to work.
+To help you decide whether it’s right for you, we’ve pulled together a list of things that can be useful to think about before returning to work after retirement.

 What are the benefits of returning to work?